 The Science of Global Warming

-Provide your students with an authentic global climate model they
+Provide your students with an authentic global climate model they can use to

 software that can be used for days and weeks of exciting learning.

-A must have addition for any climate studies!
+A must have for any climate studies!

 Global Warming software teaches students about their environment